-What is the price difference, the longevity, and the pros and cons of wood vs. concrete?
+What is the price difference, the longevity, and the pros and cons of wood retaining walls vs. concrete retaining walls?

 Ground rules - Wood vs. Concrete Allan Block comparison